s-20/unnamed/Burn.md

 # Burn

 Burn represents extra effort - pushing an ability to the point that it is exhausting to achieve a better result.
-Burning different [Characteristics](Characteristic.md) can provide different benefits, as detailed in the individual characteristic pages and below.
-Basically, though, burning a characteristic allows you to add more of a single type of characteristic to a check - buring a [Trait](Traits.md) allows you to pull an additional Trait into a check, and so on.
-How this affects the roll varies.
+Burning different [Characteristics](Characteristic.md) can provide different benefits, as detailed below.
+Typically, burning a characteristic allows you to add more of a single type of characteristic to a check - buring a [Trait](Traits.md) allows you to pull an additional Trait into a check, and so on.

 ## Burn Basics

-When you Burn a characteristic, you temporarily reduce its effectiveness, or lose access to it altogether.
-In exchange, you either gain more dice for the check or improve your chances of success in some other way.

-Whenever you Burn something, its stack is temporarily reduced by one.
-If the stack is reduced to zero, you no can no longer gain dice when pulling that characteristic.
-This lasts until you get a chance to rest, or until you otherwise have a chance to recover in some way.
-The more burned characteristics you have, the longer it will take for you to recover, but any significant amount of downtime is often enough to recover everything.

-When you burn a Characteristic, any benefit you gain is based on the ranks you had *before* you burned it.
-For example, if you have the Trait Strength 4 and you choose to burn it for a check, you gain 4 additional dice for that check, and *then* your Strength is reduced by 1.
+Burning a [Characteristic](Characteristics.md) can have a few different benefits, but only one benefit at a time.
+You can only burn an individual Characteristic once in a single check, and you can only burn one characteristic of each type per check.
+Burning a Characteristic temporarily reduces its rank by 1 after the check, to a minimum of 1.
+You cannot burn a Characteristic with a rank of 1 or less.

+While some Characteristics have extra options or use special rules, whenever you burn a Characteristic, you gain one of the two following benefits:

+- Add the Characteristic to a check even if you've already added a Characteristic of that type.
+For instance, you can burn a second [Trait](Traits.md) to pull it into a roll that already has a Trait pulled into it.
+The burned Characteristic must still *make sense* for the check.
+- If you roll enough [Effort](Effort.md) to overcome the difficulty, gain 2 additional Effort for the first burned characteristic, +1 for each additional burned characteristic.

+You cannot claim both types of benefit in a single check - the burn either lets you pull additional dice into the check, or it adds extra effort on a successful check.

-### Burning Aspects
+## Burning Aspects

-[Aspects](Aspects.md) aren't usually burned; instead, any Aspect that applies to a given check provides [Synergy](Synergy.md).
-However, you *can* burn an Aspect to avoid a [Wound](WoundThreshold.md).
-The Aspect has to apply to the situation in some way.

-### Buring Traits

-### Burning Skills
+In addition to the benefits listed above, you can burn an [Aspect](Aspects.md) to avoid injury.
+If you would recieve a [Wound](WoundThreshold.md), you can burn an Aspect to negate the Wound.
+That doesn't mean you don't get hurt - it just means you don't get hurt *badly*, and so don't take a Wound.

+If you're going to take more than one Wound, then burning an Aspect can reduce the number of Wounds recieved by 1.
+The Aspect doesn't need to be related to the wound you're recieving, but avoiding the wound has to be *plausible* - if you've been dipped in acid, you're going to get hurt, and burning an Aspect won't prevent all the damage.

-### Burning Connections
+## Burning Connections

 You can only burn [Connections](Connections.md) that represent individual people or organizations.
 When you do, you're pressuring them to do something they don't want to do or otherwise putting stress on the relationship.

-Doing so provides the usual mechanical benefit (doubled successes), and it often also provides something more role play based, i.e. access to an exclusive event, a special weapon on loan, or a meeting with the CEO.
-The magnitude of the favor is usually limited by your stack with the Connection.
+Doing so provides one of the benefits listed above normally, and it may also provide something more role play based, i.e. access to an exclusive event, a special weapon on loan, or a meeting with the CEO.
+There may also be negative roleplay consequences.

 Either way, you've put a strain on the relationship, and probably shouldn't push it.
-Calling upon the Connection at all before the Burn is removed permanently reduces its stack by 1.
-Trying to burn it again permanently reduces its stack to 0 - they're done with you.

-Connection stack lost this way cannot be restored without some sort of role play efforts on your part.
-You must demonstrate loyalty, get your job back, buy them flowers, or whatever it takes to get back in good graces.
-Depending on the situation, this may be impossible.
+You can't usually burn a Connection twice in the same story - request are refused, or you piss them off so badly that they stop talking to you for a while if you try.
+The rank of a burned Connection may require extra time or some sort of role playing event to restore as well, depending on the nature of the initial burn.

 ## Recovering from Burn

-You recover one burned Trait or Aspect every time you pause for a few minutes rest, at the GM's discretion; An couple hours of down time may restore more.
-This down time can be spent doing anything that relaxes or energizes the character - sleep, video games, carousing, whatever.

-Sometimes, a specific activity may be required to restore a burn.
-FOr example, if you burn an endurance related trait, you might need a good night's sleep to recover it.
-If you burn a social trait, you might need some alone time, or the opposite - you might need a good party to recover!
+Burned Characteristics recover whenever it makes sense for them to do so.
+Generally, you can recover 1 rank to a single Characteristic at the end of each scene, and all burned Characteristics when you get a chance to rest for a while (a night's sleep, a few hours meditation, a week in hospital, etc.).
+You can also regain burned characteristics as a [Stunt](Stunts.md), and you can recover 2 burned Characteristics after [Combat](Combat.md) as soon as you get a chance to catch your breath - you don't get them back until you can recoup for a few minutes, so if you dive directly into a chase scene of something, you're still winded and don't ahve access to the lost ranks.

 Burned Connections are a little different and are handled on a case-by-case basis.
 A day may be enough for some, while others might take weeks to forgive you.
 You might be able to accelerate the recovery with a gift, doing them a favor, or otherwise demonstrating that you are about them, value them, are loyal, et cetera.

+## Tags

+#core #effort #characteristics